HSF/hsf.github.io/organization/_posts/2020/2020-12-03-coordination.md

 Next HSF Detector Simulation working group topical meeting on Wednesday 16th of December at 4pm (CERN time) devoted to the definition of validation strategies for Deep Learning-based fast simulation models as well as the challenges related to the integration of those tools into detailed-simulation frameworks.
 (Indico entry to come soon!)

-We had a short debriefing of the workshop session and it was very positive to have it as Geant4 co-hosted event.
+We had a short debriefing of the workshop session and it was very positive to have it as a Geant4 co-hosted event.
 One thing we would like to do is to continue fostering including the Geant4 collaboration in HSF.

 ### Reconstruction and Software Triggers